czim/laravel-pxlcms/README.md

       caught, warned about and left out

 - models:
-    - store general attribute information (including type) for all attributes, not just for fillables for more complete ide-helper generation
+    x store general attribute information (including type) for all attributes, not just for fillables for more complete ide-helper generation
+    [ not required now/yet ]

-- slugs? look at the 'standardized' slug setup by Erik
-    - sluggable + cms_slugs table setup
-    - make it configurable
+- slugs? look at the 'standardized' slug setup by Erik x sluggable + cms_slugs table setup x make it configurable
     - translatable by setting slugs on the translated models
-        - maybe work something out with model -> slug -> translation.slug magic redirect
+        - maybe work something out with model -> slug -> translation.slug magic redirect ?

 - handle dutch naming schemes, plural/singular.. (producten => productens :])
     - model names